alialamiidrissi/ADA_Course_Project/Project/README.md

 - The returned HTML contains links to recipes information pages nested in div tags having the same class attribute
 - The recipes information pages have also the same pattern and can be web scrapped using the techniques studied in the course

+## UPDATE:

+We built a scrapper `spider.py` to collect recipes from a number of cuisines with the Yummly API.The results can be found under the `data` folder.
+Here is a sample of a search recipe result:

+Each recipe has an id which we use to get more data about the recipe (nutrition facts, cooking time, etc …).
+Here is a sample of the result we get using the search with id:

 # A list of internal milestones up until project milestone 2
 We setup the following goals as next milestones:
 - Retrieve a raw dataset by crawling the Yummly website and/or API